 At each site, the Corps plans to install a double-walled sheet pile structure upstream of the auxiliary gates.
 The auxiliary gates will remain in place.
 The sheet pile structure will act as a redundant damming service and a walkway.
 If removed, the structure would not interfere with the function of the auxiliary gates.

-Construction contracts for Locks and Dams 5 and 5A were awarded in 2018.
-The Corps will complete design for Locks and Dams 3, 4, 6, 8, 9 and 10 in fiscal year 2019.
+Construction contracts for the sheet pile for Locks and Dams 5 and 5A were awarded in 2018.
+The Corps completed the designs for Locks and Dams 3, 4, 6, 8, 9 and 10 in fiscal year 2019.
 Construction contracts will be awarded based on the availability of funding.

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project as part of the Rivers and Harbors Act, approved July 3, 1930.